Lotus-King-Research/Transmit/docs/translation.md

 Let's say there is English translation in the physical space.
 Failing to follow these points will result in all other translation audio channels having English audible on them as well.

+## Communication Between Translators

+There should be an alternative communication channel available for translators.
+Such as Discord or Slack.

 <hr>